zelshahawy/fairydb/README.md

 These crates are:
-- `cli-fairy` : a command line interface client binary application that can connect and issue commands/queries to a running CrustyDB server.
+- `cli-fairy` : a command line interface client binary application that can connect and issue commands/queries to a running FairyDB server.
-- `common` : shared data structures or logical components needed by everything in fairyDB. this includes things like tables, errors, logical query plans, ids, some test utilities, etc. This is organized into modules that split out definitions related to the physical layout, shared query execution operations and representations, traits (interfaces), and utilities.
+- `common` : shared data structures or logical components needed by everything in FairyDB. this includes things like tables, errors, logical query plans, ids, some test utilities, etc. This is organized into modules that split out definitions related to the physical layout, shared query execution operations and representations, traits (interfaces), and utilities.
 Common metadata, structs, typedefs, enums, and errors are all located in the `base' module.
 - `index`:  for managing indexes.
 This is a work in progress and not fully implemented.
 - `optimizer` : a crate for query optimization.
 - `queryexe` : responsible for executing queries.
 This contains the operator implementations as well as the execution code for a volcano style execution engine.
 - `server` : the binary crate for running a fairyDB server.
 This connects all modules (outside a client) together.